tony-held-carb/feedback_portal/documentation/refactor_notes/overhaul_of_xldict_and_related/data_ingestion_refactor_roadmap.md

 ## Conclusion

-The refactor has achieved **Phase 1 completion** with the implementation of shared route helper functions.
-This represents a significant improvement in code organization that eliminates duplication while maintaining full backward compatibility.
+The refactor has achieved **Phase 2 completion** with the implementation of shared error handling helper functions.
+This represents a significant improvement in error handling consistency that eliminates duplication while maintaining full backward compatibility.

 **Key Achievements:**

 1. ✅ **Working refactored routes** with enhanced error handling
 2. ✅ **Complete staging and upload implementations** with modular helper functions
-3. ✅ **Comprehensive test coverage** for all new components (43 tests passing)
+3. ✅ **Comprehensive test coverage** for all new components (53 tests passing)
 4. ✅ **Type-safe result objects** with rich error information
 5. ✅ **Backward compatibility** maintained throughout
 6. ✅ **Eliminated brittle tuple returns** in favor of robust result types